katzwebservices/dsidxpress/readme.txt

 * Fixed dsIDXpress virtual pages so that a proper 404 is served when there's no content match.
 * Bug fix for IE shortcode editor.
+* Fixed caching buy where keys were not unique enough mixing up result pages.

 = 1.1.25 =